Dream analysis: 5 ways of looking at your dream

 Dream analysis way #5: Content Analysis

 Content analysis has been around since the late ’50s early ’60s.
-Especially the ground work of Hall and van de Castle is still the leading way in current dream research.
+Especially the ground work of Hall and van de Castle: is still the leading way in current dream research.
 Whenever someone wants to graduate using dream work, using this method is the way to gain respect in the community of dreamers.
-Dream texts can be qualified and analysed using the categories distinguished by Hall and van de Castle.
+Dream texts can be qualified and analyzed using the categories distinguished by Hall and van de Castle.

 Untill Milton Kramer’s work Dream research, contributions in clinical practice” gets published at the end of May 2015, you can get more information from the master himself: Robert van de Castle wrote Our dreaming mind.
 A classic, filled with research about dreams.
 Here is a link telling more about content analysis.